-Affordable Housing is a broad term that covers social rented, affordable rented and intermediate housing, which is available to eligible households whose needs are not met by open market housing.
+Affordable Housing is a broad term that covers housing that is available to eligible households who cannot access open market housing.

-Housing Associations provide most of the Social and Affordable Rented Housing in Allerdale.
+Housing Associations provide most of the affordable housing for rent in Allerdale, at either a social or affordable rent.
 Social rent levels are set by local housing associations with reference to government guidance, and Affordable rent properties are available for a rent which is no more than 80% of the local open market rent.
 There are a small number of properties available for affordable rent from a private landlord.
-A list of housing associations can be found here.
+A list of housing associations can be found on the Social and Affordable Rented Housing page.

 There is a variety of affordable Older Persons Housing available in Allerdale.